flairNLP/flair/resources/docs/embeddings/CLASSIC_WORD_EMBEDDINGS.md

 ```python
 custom_embedding = WordEmbeddings('path/to/your/custom/embeddings.gensim')
 ```
-If you want to load custom embeddings you need to make sure, that the custom embeddings are correctly formatted to [gensim](https://radimrehurek.com/gensim/models/word2vec.html).
+If you want to load custom embeddings you need to make sure that the custom embeddings are correctly formatted to [gensim](https://radimrehurek.com/gensim/models/word2vec.html).

 You can, for example, convert [FastText embeddings](https://fasttext.cc/docs/en/crawl-vectors.html) to gensim using the